 Privacy is an actively evolving right in India under the actions of multiple organs of the government - the judiciary, the executive and the legislature.
+While we still do not have a data protection law, different parts of the executive have been active in conducting consultations on the topic.

 Apart from these initiatives, there is the existing body of legislations that affect the right to privacy; primary among these is the Information Technology Act, 2000 and The Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 under Section 43A of this Act.
 This post is meant to provide some clarity for what each organ of the government is doing and what it means for your privacy.

 - A nine member expert committee chaired by a former Supreme Court judge was formed by the Ministry of Electronics and Information on 31 July 2017.
-This committee is tasked with identifying key data protection issues in India and recommending methods to address them.
+This committee was tasked with identifying key data protection issues in India and recommending methods to address them.

 The Committee released a white paper on 27th November 2017, inviting public comments on various topics pertaining to formulate a data protection framework.
 The Committee accepted comments up to 31 January 2018.